harvard-lts/fits/README.md

 When the project builds, it checks the formatting and will fail if there are any files that are not formatted per the standard.

+### Tools

+The tools that FITS bundles, such as exiftool, are download and installed using the scripts in `src/main/script`.
+These scripts are run automatically as part of the `generate-resources` phase, but can also be invoked directly via `mvn dependency:copy@script-lib-copy exec:exec@install-exiftool`.
+The tools are installed into the `tools` directory.
+The tool versions and other settings are defined in the `tools.properties` file.

 ### Just

 You can optionally install [Just](https://github.com/casey/just) and use it to execute shortcut commands within the